epsrc-abcd/abcd-website/event/README.md

 Another variant we considered (slightly closer to the current plan) was to solicit challenge problems from the participants, providing several of our own too.
-This would somewhat mitigate the problem of potential repetition, since people would be able toñ submit problems that showcased their particular tool or language.
+This would somewhat mitigate the problem of potential repetition, since people would be able to submit problems that showcased their particular tool or language.
 Still, this requires a certain amount of coordination and lead-time prior to the event to curate the submitted problems into a uniform format.
 Moreover we don't want to the effort involved in participating to be too onerous.

 In summary, we figured one step at a time: first an event emphasising practical and programming issues, and if that is a success, then we can